 sub-category from the list.

 Note: Create taxonomy categories and related content prior to configuring on a community site.
 Selected categories or sub-categories are displayed on the community site.
-For more information on creating a category, see Adding a new taxonomy category in the Configuring a taxonomy section.
+For more information on creating a category, see Adding a new taxonomy category.

 - To allow your community members to report posts and comments to the respective community moderators, select the Allow users to report posts and comments to moderators check box.

 - To enable the profanity checker and content masking for community posts, select the

 Note: Your Pega Knowledge community sites must be registered with your preferred search engines.
 For example, to register your sites with Google®, navigate to the Google® Search console and follow the registration instructions.

 - To save the changes, click Save Draft.